JackGreenaway/final_project/readme.md

 # Credit Applicant Classification with TensorFlow Neural Networks

 ## Current todo:
-- add cross validation (KFold)
 - retrain models on new dataset composition

 ## An Application of Artificial Neural Networks for the Classification of Credit Applicants with Comparisons to Traditional Methods

 This is the documentation for my final project of the MSc Financial Technology course.
-This project focuses on the application of TensorFlow neural networks for the classification of credit applicants, and compares the results with traditional traditional methods of classification: linear decision analysis and logistic regression.
+This project focuses on the application of TensorFlow neural networks for the classification of credit applicants, and compares the results with traditional traditional methods of classification: linear decision analysis, logistic , and random forest.

+I came up with the hypothesis that previous researchers failed to use hyperparameter tuning in their research.
+Therefore, could we say for certainty that certain models are better than others in this classification task?
+After all, a logistic regression could be set up for failure given it's base parameters.
+Therefore, I wanted to investigate how hyperparameter tuning affects the models performance/ranking.

 The project uses various Python libraries such as TensorFlow and SKlearn (full list in requirements.txt).